Demand To Be Heard

 Share your story with us in any way you feel comfortable: be it a written story, a video, a song, a painting, a picture, a play... we’re open to your creativity in ANY form.

 We will protect your identity and respect your wishes, always.
 And your work will always be your work.
-Our intention is to create a shared (virtual + occasionally in person!) space where survivors can make their story and their art public.
+Our intention is to create a shared (virtual + occasionally in person!) space where survivors can make their story and their art public with no barriers to entry, no submission fees, and no pressure!

 Get inspired!
-Meet the 2025 Demand To Be Heard Resident Artists:
+Meet Alumni Demand To Be Heard Resident Artists: